These cakey cookies originate from North-Eastern France and have a typical lemon aroma.

 - 8 g baking powder

 - Whisk the eggs with the sugar, lemon zest/juice and vanilla until a pale yellow foam forms.
 While doing that, melt the butter at low heat.

 - Sift the flour and baking powder over the battered eggs and stir gently with a spatula until homogeneous.

 - Preheat oven at 240°C. Grease the madeleine pan with some butter and fill each mold with the batter until it is full.
 Contrary to some recipes, it is safe to fully fill the shells since madeleines cook quickly.

 - Leave to cool until luke warm.
 Use a fork or pastry pins to take the madeleines out of the pan.

-Tools used: Madeleine pan, baking pins, spatula, whisk, scale.
+Tools used: Madeleine pan, baking pins, bowl, spatula, whisk, scale.